Atilla1976/SDCarND_P7_Path_Planning/README.md

   next_y_vals.push_back(car_y+(dist_inc*i)*sin(deg2rad(car_yaw)));
 }
 ```
-In a first step I'll set the points 0.5 m apart.
+In a first step I set the points 0.5 m apart.
 Since the car moves 50 times a second, a distance of 0.5m per move will create a velocity of 25 m/s.
 The result was that the car was moving straight ahead at a speed of almost 50 MPH, ignoring the course of the road or other vehicles.

 **2.Step:** Getting the car to drive in its lane<br>
 <br>